 Kara had been in a coma ever since, and for each day that passed, she hadn't gotten better.
 Finally, the doctors told us that Kara was never going to recover.
-So, here we were, Cee Cee and I, saying our last good-byes before the doctor and his team came back in the room and removed Kara from life support.
+So, here we were, Cee Cee and I, saying our last goodbyes before the doctor and his team returned and removed Kara from life support.
 We held Kara close to us and whispered again and again into her ears just how much we loved her and how grateful we were that she chose us as her parents in this lifetime.
 I could see it in Cee Cee's eyes that she was beginning to reminisce.
 I grabbed her arm and squeezed tightly.
 She looked at me, and I shook my head, telling her not to take herself down that rabbit hole.
 I had to do it too.
 I had to stay in this moment.
 She was still warm, still full of life, still our Kara.
 We hadn't even heard the doctors come in before they gently placed their hands on our shoulders.
-They'd come to care for Kara too, which meant a lot to us.
+They'd also come to care for Kara, which meant much to us.
 It helped to make this transition somewhat more manageable.

 ~

 We stayed Cee Cee and me.
 We watched until they disconnected Kara.
 We watched her breathe on her own until she couldn't anymore.
 Then, we sat with Kara, numb, red-eyed, and swollen from crying.
 We sat with her until they came to get her and take her away.
 I don't recall much after that.
 I don't remember driving or getting home.
 I don't recall standing in the shower for hours.
-Cee Cee was there too, sitting in the corner of the shower just numb.
-We sold the house eventually, and we donated Kara's things to charity.
+Cee Cee was there, too, just numb in the corner of the shower.
+We eventually sold the house and donated Kara's things to charity.
 It was too hard to stay.
 We knew that.
-Then, one day, Cee Cee told me that she was going to her parent's house just to see how they were doing.
+Then, one day, Cee Cee told me she was going to her parent's house just to see how they were doing.
 They didn't handle themselves well at Kara's services, and it got to the point where they openly blamed me for what happened to my daughter in front of everyone.
 It didn't help that I decked my father-in-law and that a big brawl broke out.
 My wife never came back.
 Shortly after that, we were divorced.
 One night, I was coming back from a dinner with my friends, and I pulled into the Aloha Gas N Go to fill up.
 I got out of my car and walked around to take off the gas cap when something pulled me backward so hard that I hit my head on the glass of the rear door window.
 A moped rider whizzed right past me, nearly hitting me full-on.
-When I turned around to see who it was that yanked me out of the way, there was no one there.
+No one was there when I turned around to see who was yanking me out of the way.

 ~